Before moving to the actual solution, let’s try to find out what is a degree, a radian, and their relations.

 - Program to convert a Map to a Stream in Java

-- Program to Convert List to Stream in Java
+- Program to Convert Hexadecimal Number to Binary

 - Python | Program to convert a tuple to a string

-- Program to Convert Stream to an Array in Java
+- Program to convert Array to List in Java

-- Program to convert centimeter into meter and kilometer
+- Program to convert Centimeter to Feet and Inches

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.